DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid
 ```

 This package does not contain visual components.
-In the examples below, visual components are rendered using the Bootstrap 4 package.
+In the examples below, visual components are rendered using the Material UI package.
 However, you can use any of the following:

 - Material UI